Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Starches are found in bread, cereals, pasta, and dried beans.
 They’re also found in corn, peas, potatoes, yam, acorn squash, and butternut squash.
 Starches also raise blood sugar.

-Fiber is found in foods such as vegetables, fruits, and whole grains.
+Fiber is found in foods such as vegetables, fruits, beans, and whole grains.
 Unlike other carbs, fiber isn’t digested or absorbed.
 So it doesn’t raise blood sugar.
 In fact, fiber can help keep blood sugar from rising too fast.
 It also helps keep blood cholesterol at a healthy level.

 Even though carbohydrates raise blood sugar, it’s best to have some in every meal.
 They are an important part of a healthy diet.